paulfranceschi/taxonomy-of-concepts-for-AI/README.md

 that introduces the matrices of concepts.
 An [English translation](https://www.paulfranceschi.com/blog/on-a-class-of-concepts/) is also available.

 # How to contribute?
-You can contribute to the project by completing, enriching or correcting the dictionaries, or by participating in the development of the software tools associated with the project.
-The dictionaries are presented as .csv files, so that their structure is easily accessible and understandable without any specialised computer knowledge.
+You can contribute to the project in different ways:
+* by completing, enriching or correcting the concepts' lists.
+They are presented as .csv files (in utf8 format), so that their structure is easily accessible and understandable without any specialised computer knowledge.
+* by translating the concepts' lists into toher languages.
+Endangered languages are very welcome.
+* by participating in the development of the software tools associated with the project.

 # A multilingual project
 This project is intended to be multilingual and provides the tools for its extension to other languages.
 Endangered languages are especially welcome.